MarinaBaskova/bot/README.md

-# Getting Started with Create React App
+## Simple Chat Bot with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The goal for this project was to build Chat Bot that helps find study resources for students.